Chukwuemeka-Peter-Eze/Chukwuemeka-Peter-Eze/README.md

 ## Where I'm Headed

-I want to work somewhere the infrastructure I build actually gets used under real load — where a bad deploy has consequences, so a good deploy has to be boring by design.
+I want to work somewhere the infrastructure I build actually gets used under real load, where a bad deploy has consequences, so a good deploy has to be boring by design.
 My next step is trading solo projects for a team, real production stakes, and systems other people depend on.

 ---